-I am 32 years old, well below the suggested age to have your first exam for colon cancer.
+I am 32 years old, well below the suggested age to have a first exam for colon cancer.
 Unfortunately, what I do have is a family history riddled with cancer.

-About 6 years ago, my cousin Tony Ciccarone, who was only 1 month older than me, was having health issues and eventually went to the doctor.
-He found out he had colon cancer.
+About 6 years ago, my cousin Tony Ciccarone, who was only one month older than me, was having health issues and eventually went to the doctor.
+He found out he had colon cancer -- at 26.

 Naturally, when he called to tell me, I was shocked.
-The cancer news itself wasn't the shock due to our family's bloodlines, but at our age, it still didn't seem right.
+The cancer news itself wasn't the shock due to our family's bloodlines, but at our age it didn't seem right.

 Well, 5 years later my wife Nicole the worrier of the two of us kept pestering me to get tested again as the doctor requested.

 I love to eat.
-It probably comes from the 50-plus miles a week I run combined with my Italian bloodlines also possessing a lot of food.
+It probably comes from the 50-plus miles a week I run combined with my Italian bloodlines.
 If I didn't run, I'd probably be 250 pounds like Tony was instead of 150.

 So when you have to go 37 hours and the only things you can "eat" are jello, gummi bears, chicken broth, water and energy drinks, well, it should be considered an act of torture.